The 15 Best Low-Cost Help Desk Software for Small Businesses

 HubSpot Service Hub Pricing

-HubSpot Service Hub pricing sits on top of HubSpot’s free CRM and scales by seat and tier.
+HubSpot Service Hub sits on top of HubSpot’s free CRM and scales by seat and tier.

-For most small businesses, Free or Starter are realistic entry points.
-Professional only makes sense if you truly need structured SLAs, automation, and reporting—and can justify the jump.
+For most small businesses, Free or Starter are the practical options; Professional only makes sense once support is more mature and process-heavy.

 When I checked out the tool, what felt different wasn’t new channels or heavy automation.
 It was how the inbox itself started working better for a team.